Astros roll Dodgers in Game 7 to claim first championship

 It was George Springer who graced the cover of the June 30, 2014 issue of Sports Illustrated that audaciously touted the Astros as 2017 World Series champions, and in Wednesday night’s Game 7 at Dodger Stadium, it was Springer who made that a reality.

-With his first two two trips to the plate, the 27-year-old centerfielder capped a record-setting offensive performance, chased Dodgers starter Yu Darvish and helped the Astros build a 5-0 lead that they rode to their first championship in the franchise’s 56-season history.
+With his first two two trips to the plate, the 27-year-old centerfielder capped a record-setting offensive performance, chased Dodgers starter Yu Darvish, and helped the Astros build a 5-0 lead that they rode to their first championship in the franchise’s 56-season history.
 For his part, Springer was named the Series MVP.

 1. Crushing Yu Again